midijamz/gunknight/README.md

   <li>Uses collision to detect when bullets hit and when the player is touched by a bad guy</li>
  </ul>

-The code is real messy.
 Next time I make a game in pygame(I won't be making another game with pygame) I'm definitely going to use classes for each level state instead of what I did here...
 But hey, it works!

 ![Gun Knight Boss](https://i.imgur.com/in6ylup.png "THE CAPYBARA")